top of page

 Community Health Workers

 Our community health workers are the mainstay of our projects.
 These are local people solving local problems.
-Drawn from the communities in which they will work, community health workers are trained through AEE projects to identify problems, work with the project participants on long term solutions, and refer people to health services if necessary.
+Drawn from the communities in which they work, community health workers are trained through AEE Rwanda projects to identify issues, collaborate with project participants on long-term solutions, and refer people to health services when necessary.